SoftwareONE-SAP/centiq-filters/README.md

 }
 ```

-This library allows us to specify a "filter specification" containing information on exactly what values an end-user is allowed to supply for a particular filter.
+This Meteor package allows us to specify a "filter specification" containing information on exactly what values an end-user is allowed to supply for a particular filter.

 ## Example Usage